Thousands march in France against Macron reforms - Journal du Cameroun

-Tens of thousands of people took to the streets across France on Saturday to protest against Emmanuel Macron’s policies, but the president said nothing would stop his economic reforms.
+Tens of thousands of people took to the streets across France on Saturday to demonstrate against Emmanuel Macron’s policies, but the turnout fell short of expectations and the president said nothing would stop his economic reforms.

-The marches, which organisers labelled a “popular tide”, were called by 60 unions, political parties and associations angry at Macron’s political overhauls.
+Organisers had called for a “popular tide” of protest for the marches, which were called by 60 unions, political parties and associations angry at Macron’s political overhauls.

+Occurrence, an independent monitoring group working for media outlets including AFP, said 31,700 demonstrated in the capital.

-That compared with a police count of 40,000 and the CGT’s 100,000 for the last similar protest in Paris on May 5.
+That compared with a police count of 40,000 and the CGT’s count of 100,000 for the last such protest in the French capital on May 5.
+CGT had claimed a national turnout of 323,000 on March 22.

 Macron said Friday during a visit to Russia that the protests “won’t stop” his progress.